taylornelms15/Final-Project-CIS565/README.md

 For mesh construction, the meshes are still very noisy.
 A lot of clean data is required for better sampling methods.
 To improve, either a better algorithm for surface reconstruciton from point clouds needs to be implemented or the point clouds need to be more complete.
 This is especially difficult since the data format we are using, ROS bags, are not easy to generate without the required hardware.

-All being said for 100 dollars the jetson nano is still an impressive piece of hardware.
+All being said for 100 dollars the Jetson Nano is still an impressive piece of hardware.
 It just has its limitations as we have found.

 ## Bloopers